 First of all, many people are taking a mini-retirement, gap year, or sabbatical from work.
-Many companies even have a policy for that, where you can take a sabbatical as soon as you work for the company for over X amount of years.
+Many companies even have a policy for that, where you can take leave as soon as you work for the company for over X amount of years.

-For the average American, only 28% plans to take all their vacation days.
+For the average American, only 28% plan to take all their vacation days.
 Even people who have paid benefits don’t take the maximum time away from work.

 Breaks from work can be extremely good for you.
 It will boost your productivity, it is very beneficial for your health, and your mind will thank you for it.
-Besides that, time away from work will help you prevent burning out and it will let you better cope with stress.
+Besides that, time away from work will help you prevent burning out, letting you better cope with stress.

-So work is a major stress factor is people’s lives, making it important to take time off to refresh.
+So work is a major stress factor in people’s lives, making it important to take time off to refresh.

 Besides that, the trend is more and more companies are offering extended time off of work.
 This can be in the form of a sabbatical or a mini-retirement.
-People who take time away from work for a longer period of time come back more productive and happier.
+People who take time away from work for a more extended time come back more productive and happier.